Kim Lowings offers some good, practical suggestions from her steep learning curve when approaching folk venues to book her and The Greenwood.

 Template suggestions so far:

-· Artist / band full name - correct spelling
+· Artist / band full name - correct

-· Confirmation of official booking date
+· Confirmation of official booking

 · Load in time